Graduate Admissions, 139 MacDougal Street, Suite B-18, New York, NY 10012, USA

 Phone: 212.998.6060 | Website: www.law.nyu.edu

 For almost two centuries, New York University School of Law has maintained a record of academic excellence and innovation.
-Its Graduate Division, one of the largest and most diverse in the country, offers a breadth of opportunities for students to integrate theory and practice in law and engage individually with professors on projects of the highest level.
-Master’s and doctoral students are integral to the Law School’s commitment to global legal education.
-These students come from more than 50 countries, share worldviews and legal philosophies, and develop friendships and professional connections that will last a lifetime.
+Its Graduate Division offers a breadth of opportunities for students to integrate theory and practice in law and to engage individually with professors on projects of the highest level.

 All this happens at NYU Law’s campus in Greenwich Village in downtown Manhattan.
-It is a charming and vibrant place for living and studying and is surrounded by all that New York City has to offer.
-The Law School draws teaching faculty from the city’s leading practitioners and policy makers to complement the expert permanent faculty.
-Visits from prominent government officials; members of the judiciary; and leaders of the UN, international organizations, and NGOs further enrich students’ experiences.
+It is a charming and vibrant place with a neighborhood feel and energetic culture.
+You will engage with New York’s leading practitioners and policymakers both in and out of the classroom.
+Visits from prominent government officials; members of the judiciary; and leaders of the UN, international organizations, and NGOs will further enrich your experience.

 Law School Enrollment